 and create a new folder named

-manifests to the project and a file called deployment.yaml with the following contents (you can check the example here):
+manifests and place a file called deployment.yaml with the following contents (you can check the example here) there:

 This looks a lot like the docker-compose.yamls we have previously written.
 Let's ignore what we don't know for now, which is mainly labels, and focus on the things that we know: